acm-uiuc/til/_til/vim/jump-to-the-next-misspelling.md

+---
-# Jump To The Next Misspelling
+title: Jump To The Next Misspelling
+category: vim
+---

 If spelling is turned on (`:set spell`), you can jump back and forth between words that are misspelled.
 To jump to the next misspelling, hit `]s`.
 To